rakkycurvelo/100-days-of-code/log.md

 **Thoughts**: CSS work on my landing page project and I found colours, borders and padding.
 Not sure on how to put my grids and media queries together though.
 Need a reviewing time.

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky), [CodePen](https://codepen.io/rakkycurvelo/pen/zymKPV) and [GitHub](https://github.com/rakkycurvelo/product-landing-page).

+### Day 12: January 15, 2019

+**Today's Progress**: Finished my Product Landing Page

+**Thoughts**: Finished my Product Landing Page and working on some videos from Daniel Shiffman, The Nature of Code.
+I wish I could be more effective on this.
+Why am I not putting more time on this challenge?

+**Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky), [CodePen](https://codepen.io/rakkycurvelo/pen/zymKPV) and [GitHub](https://github.com/rakkycurvelo/product-landing-page).